-Midland Ontario is a popular summertime destination for vacationers... and it's no wonder, when the town is blessed with the natural beauty of a harbour on scenic Georgian Bay as well as some important historic museums.
-This article will introduce you to its main attractions.
+Midland Ontario is a popular summertime destination for vacationers...
+The town is blessed with the natural beauty of a harbour on scenic Georgian Bay as well as some important historic museums.

 The pretty little resort town of Midland Ontario bills itself as the “Gateway to the 30,000 Islands”.
 It’s also the central city in the southern Georgian Bay area.